AmyChengg/feminist-coders/README.md

 # feminist-coders
-A website on advocating gender equality in STEM professions by combating women discrimination.
+A website on advocating gender equality in STEM professions by providing resources to women.